cncf/tag-security/security-whitepaper/cnsmap/README.md

 ## About the Cloud Native Security Map

-The Cloud Native Security Map(cnsmap) is a interactive medium for the consumption of the security whitepaper.
+The Cloud Native Security Map (CNSMAP) is a interactive medium for the consumption of the security whitepaper.
 In addition to the content of the whitepaper, the cloud native security map also provides additional practitioner context and lists of cloud native projects.

-The cnsmap is hosted at: <https://https://cnsmap.netlify.app/>
+The CNSMAP is hosted at: <https://cnsmap.netlify.app/>

 ### Goals and Non-goals